Are you wondering how to cancel Spectrum internet service? If so, you should read this article. Here are tips to make your cancellation successful:

 If you’ve been displeased with the quality of your Spectrum Internet service, you’re not alone.
 This popular cable, telephone, and Wi-Fi provider have recently been the subject of several Reddit threads, and many customers have vowed to take action.
 However, if you don’t get what you paid for, you can seek a refund or a credit.

 In New York, the Attorney General’s Office and the Federal Communications Commission have ordered Spectrum to provide refunds to nearly 900,000 customers, or a total of $62.5 million in restitution.
 The amount varies, but each customer will receive a maximum refund of $150.
-Time Warner Cable subscribers with legacy plans of 100 Mbps or higher are also eligible for the refund.
+Time Warner Cable subscribers with legacy plans of 100 Mbps or higher are also eligible for a refund.
 The settlement has a timeline of 120 days.

-Spectrum no longer prorates final bills
+Spectrum Internet Service no longer prorates final bills

 After years of offering customers the option of paying their monthly bill pro-rated, Spectrum has changed its billing policy.
 No longer will you get a refund for unused days.
 Instead, you’ll have to pay the entire billing cycle.
 If you haven’t yet canceled your Spectrum service, call their Customer Service line and specify your cancellation date.
 You’ll also have to pay the full amount for the remaining days in the month.